Marginal severe storms in central Nebraska: June 13, 2017

 After dark, new thunderstorms were firing just west of the Missouri River south of Lincoln.
 I stopped at Rock Port, Missouri and spent an hour or so trying for some lightning shots:

 Unfortunately due to the hail preservation crisis and the lightning photo session, I forgot to archive my dashcam video until I arrived at my hotel in St. Joseph, MO at 3AM.
-This meant that the first half or so of the daytime chase was lost, but thankfully there was nothing of real interest that happened during that period.
+This meant that the first half or so of the daytime expedition was lost, but thankfully there was nothing of real interest that happened during that period.